 The real gem of Sheperd Bush's Pokémon Center are obviously the exclusives: a myriad of London Pikachu gadgets, starting with the ever-present soft toy for sale at 20 pounds.
 In addition, here comes sweatshirts, t-shirts, umbrellas, key rings, posters, stickers and cups, as well as a fantastic limited edition of the Chilly water bottle, moreover in 25 pounds, or the normal cost of the standard version.
 Great for reducing our use of plastic bottles with style.
 It is obvious that these objects will not be sold elsewhere, except on ebay resold by individuals.

-A fairly large area of the Pokémon Center was dedicated to the merchandising of the new Spada and Scudo starters, celebrated with stuffed toys for sale at 18 pounds, very nice sports themed sweatshirts, cups and key rings.
+A fairly large area of the Pokémon Center was dedicated to the merchandising of the new Spada and Scudo starters, celebrated with plush toys for £ 18, very nice sports themed sweatshirts, mugs and keychains.
 For both these gadgets and the exclusive ones, there was a purchase limit of one each.
-Needless to say, the majority of those present have bought it up: someone has spent up to the beauty of 1000 pounds.
+It goes without saying that the majority of those present bought it: someone spent up to 1000 pounds.
 And I envy him a lot.

 If you want to visit the Pokémon Center, the dispassionate advice is to go there on a weekday, since the turnout on the weekends makes it impossible to jump.
 The second piece of advice is to hurry up: the official announcements clarify how the store can close even earlier than expected, if the stocks of material on sale quickly ended, and it is clear that the request is very high.
 The shop is in the Westfield shopping center, easily accessible by the London Underground line.